apache/metron/metron-sensors/bro-plugin-kafka/README.md

 ### Example 2

 It is also possible to send each log stream to a uniquely named topic.
 The goal in this example is to send all HTTP records to a Kafka topic named `http` and all DNS records to a separate Kafka topic named `dns`.
+ * The `topic_name` value must be set to an empty string.
+ * The `$path` value of Bro's Log Writer mechanism is used to define the topic name.
-Any configuration value accepted by librdkafka can be added to the `$config` configuration table.
-Note that each log writer accepts a separate configuration.
+ * Any configuration value accepted by librdkafka can be added to the `$config` configuration table.
+ * Each log writer accepts a separate configuration table.

 ```
 @load Bro/Kafka/logs-to-kafka.bro